Monday, November 7, 2011

 Wine for Thanksgiving Dinner

-The art of Wine Pairing is largely a matter of personal preference; however, some safe bets for Thanksgiving dinner are Pinot Noir, Syrah (Try Barrister, Robert Karl, or Overbluff) and Zinfandel for RED lovers and Sauvignon Blanc (Try Arbor Crest's which is only $11), Riesling (Try Barrister, Latah Creek or Nodland's Bebop) Gewurztraminer and Viognier (Try Caterina or Barili) for those who prefer WHITE.
+The art of Wine Pairing is largely a matter of personal preference; however, some safe bets for Thanksgiving dinner are Pinot Noir (Try King Estate), Syrah (Try Barrister, Robert Karl, or Overbluff) and Zinfandel (Try Maryhill) for RED lovers.
+Go for Sauvignon Blanc (Try Arbor Crest), Riesling (Try Nodland's Bebop) Gewurztraminer and Viognier (Try Maryhill) for those who prefer WHITE.

 Oh yes, you have options.
 This Thanksgiving you can be grateful for choices.